 Baccalaureate/Bachelor's degree: Honours (DLE) General Degree-Level Expectations (DLE's) for Basic Degree Programs: Learning Outcomes for Master of Sacred Music (MSMus) Program: This degree is awarded to students who have demonstrated the following: This degree is awarded to students who have demonstrated the following: knowledge and ability, and an appreciation of the uncertainty, ambiguity and limits to knowledge and how this might influence analyses and interpretations.
 Respectful engagement with socio- cultural influences, perspectives of Christian or other spiritual traditions, and contributions of other scholarly disciplines. study of the several disciplines included within theological education and in the practice of music ministry; Understanding of the ways in which varied expressions of Christian belief and practice are shaped by cultural contexts and the experience of other faith traditions; Appreciation of the uncertainties inherent in both faith-based and nonconfessional academic interpretations of Scripture and Christian teaching, worship, preaching or practice of music; and Critical self-awareness of developing pastoral capacities -intellectual and affective, individual and corporate, ecclesial and public - that are requisite to a life of pastoral leadership by a musician.
-Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: a) The exercise of initiative, personal responsibility and accountability in both personal and group contexts; b) Working effectively with others; c) Decision-making in complex contexts; d) Ability to manage their own learning in changing circumstances, both within and outside the discipline and to select an appropriate program of further study; and e) Behaviour consistent with academic integrity and social responsibility.
-Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
+G. Autonomy and Professional Capacity Qualities and transferable skills necessary for further study, employment, community involvement and other activities requiring: Ability to develop and evaluate strategies for ongoing professional development to advance the emotional maturity, collaborative teamwork, effective decision-making, moral integrity, academic integrity, and spiritual sensibilities required for specialized leadership.
 The intellectual, musical, communication, and professional capacities required for a life of leadership in pastoral music; Reliable music skills, academic integrity, moral integrity, social skills, personal responsibility and discipline, initiative, spiritual sensibilities, social concern, and accountability in personal relationships and group contexts related to the praxis of music in a variety of ministry situations; Capacities of leadership as construed in a faith tradition, and competence in tasks required in congregational settings; and Ability to attend to the spiritual development and well-being of self and others and display the capacity for self-reflexive and spiritual practices within communities of faith.